INedelcu/PathTracingDemo/README.md

 <img src="Images/Settings.png" width="1280">

 When in Play Mode, hold right mouse button down and use WASD keys to navigate through the scene.

-Convergence is reset when the view changes.
+The image is built by progressively averaging samples across frames, so it converges only while the scene and view hold still.
+Anything that would change the result discards the accumulated radiance and restarts the average from the first sample.
+Convergence resets when:

+* any material property is edited - this only includes materials used by Renderers in the acceleration structure.
+* an object is added, removed, or moved;
+* a light is added, removed, or changed (color, type, direction, range, or position);
+* the camera moves or rotates;
+* Space is pressed (manual reset);
+* the opaque or transparent bounce count changes;
+* **Debug Single Bounce** is toggled, or **Debug Bounce Index** changes while it is enabled;
+* the render target is resized (the window or camera resolution changes).

 Enable **Debug Single Bounce** on the inspector to isolate the radiance gathered at a single bounce; **Debug Bounce Index** selects which one, where 0 is the primary ray hit.
 Every other bounce contributes black, which is useful for inspecting how each bounce builds up the final image.